 Garda World Security Corporation Announces Extension of Expiration Time for its Cash Tender Offer for its Outstanding Senior Notes due 2025 Pursuant to the Change of Control Provisions of the Related Indenture

-The Offer is being made upon the terms and subject to the conditions set forth in the Statement, as amended by the press releases dated October 11, 2019, October 15, 2019, October 21, 2019 and this press release dated October 23, 2019.
+The Offer is being made upon the terms and subject to the conditions set forth in the Statement, as amended by the press releases dated October 11, 2019, October 15, 2019, October 21, 2019, October 23, 2019 and this press release dated October 24, 2019.
 As previously described in the press release dated October 21, 2019, the Company eliminated withdrawal rights pursuant to the Offer effective as of 5:00 p.m., New York City time, on October 18, 2019.
 As a result, 2025 Notes may be tendered at any time at or before the Expiration Time, but not thereafter, and any 2025 Notes tendered may not be withdrawn, in each case except as required by law.
-As of the date of this press release, US$263.5 million aggregate principal amount of 2025 Notes, representing 42.2% of the 2025 Notes outstanding, have been tendered pursuant to the Offer.
+As of the date of this press release, US$367.2 million aggregate principal amount of 2025 Notes, representing 58.8% of the 2025 Notes outstanding, have been tendered pursuant to the Offer.

 The Offer is being made pursuant to the indenture dated as of May 8, 2017 governing the 2025 Notes (as amended or supplemented to the date hereof, the "Indenture").
 The Indenture and the 2025 Notes provide that the Company must make an offer to repurchase 2025 Notes from holders in connection with the occurrence of a "Change of Control" (as defined in the Indenture), which offer, pursuant to the terms of the Indenture, may be made in advance of, and conditioned upon the occurrence of, such Change of Control.
 Upon consummation of the Stock Purchase (as defined below), a Change of Control will occur with respect to the Company.
 Accordingly, the Company is offering to purchase, in advance of and conditioned upon the occurrence of the Change of Control, any and all of the 2025 Notes at a purchase price of 101% of the principal amount thereof, plus accrued and unpaid interest up to, but not including, the Payment Date (as defined below) (the "Tender Offer Consideration").
 Pursuant to the Indenture, if the Stock Purchase and this Offer are completed, the Company will not be required to make any further offer to repurchase the 2025 Notes as a result of or in connection with the completion of the Stock Purchase.